jmfeck/bigquery-local-framework/README.md

 - **Ingest Excel Files**: Load data from Excel files into BigQuery.
 - **Execute SQL Queries**: Run SQL queries stored in files directly within BigQuery.
-- **Extract Table Data**: Export data from BigQuery to local files in formats such as CSV, Excel, and Parquet.
+- **Extract Table Data**: Export data from a BigQuery table or view to a local file in formats such as CSV, Excel, and Parquet.
+- **Extract Query Data**: Export data from a BigQuery query results to a local file in formats such as CSV, Excel, and Parquet.
+-
 ## Project Structure

 ```plaintext